Salvo-32/HarbourWasteControl-IoT2021/Evaluation.md

 * Lecture 20 - Privacy Preserving Computation - [Prof. Andrea Vitaletti](https://github.com/andreavitaletti)

 The following evaluation concerns both the one perfomed during the development phase and the one undertaken at the end of the project.
 Furthermore the evaluation is conducted at two different places:
-* (Locally) Real local node (ST B-L072Z-LRWAN1)[https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html], which makes use of LoRa modules and Turbidity and pH sensors
+* (Locally) Real local node [ST B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html), which makes use of LoRa modules and Turbidity and pH sensors
-* (Remotely) FIT IoT-LAB Testbed, which provide #25 (ST B-L072Z-LRWAN1)[https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/], to perform large-scale evaluations
+* (Remotely) FIT IoT-LAB Testbed, which provide #25 [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/), to perform large-scale evaluations

 The evaluation of each paramenter includes:
 * Explanation of the evaluation methodology,